Autism

 How to get an autism assessment as an adult

 Under NHS Right to Choose, you can ask your GP to refer you to an approved independent provider rather than joining the local waiting list; this can significantly reduce waiting time in some areas.
+Private adult autism assessment typically costs £1,200–2,000 and produces a clinically valid report.
+Look for clinicians with specific experience of late-diagnosed adults and the female autism phenotype if that's relevant.

-A diagnosis in adulthood doesn't change your history, but it does change how you understand it — and what support you can access going forward.
+A diagnosis in adulthood doesn't change your history, but it does change how you understand it, and what support you can access going forward.

 Neuroequipped provides research-grounded information for parents and educators.
 It is not medical advice.
 If you have concerns about your own presentation, speak to your GP.